brianferry/simple-portfolio-neat/src/posts/converting-html5-theme-into-wordpress-template.md

 ---
 With this overhaul I wanted to take an existing template and go through the process of converting an HTML5 Template into a WordPress Template.

-I picked out my theme from https://html5up.net to get started.
+I picked out my theme from <a target="_blank" href="https://html5up.net">https://html5up.net</a> to get started.
 I had a fairly high level overview of how WordPress templates worked and the process for converting it was simple yet you can see where there is a lot of room for customization.

-For this article I will be using the theme found at https://html5up.net/future-imperfect
+For this article I will be using the theme found at <a target="_blank" href="https://html5up.net/future-imperfect/">https://html5up.net/future-imperfect</a>

-BASICS OF WORDPRESS
+<h3>BASICS OF WORDPRESS</h3>

 So I first began by looking at what the basic components of a Wordpress theme were and what I would need to achieve my goal of converting my HTML5 Template into a WordPress Theme.
 I quickly found that at the bare minimum you only need a index.php and index.css file to make a site actually work on WordPress.